 Most of our top picks include a range of accessories, like carrying cases, replacement polishing pads, and compound shampoos and conditioners.
 We also included both cordless and corded polishers.
 Note that some of our recommended cordless units are sold as the tool only, so shoppers will need to purchase a suitable battery separately.

 Even with all that background on choosing the best orbital polisher, some new questions might pop up.
 The following section aims to buff those questions out so the answers are crystal clear, as it’s a collection of some of the most frequently asked questions about orbital polishers.

-Q. What is the difference between a dual action polisher and a random orbital polisher?
+Q. What is the difference between a dual-action polisher and a random orbital polisher?

-Dual-action and random orbital polishers are one and the same.
+Dual-action and random orbital polishers are the same.
 They vary from single-orbit or rotary polishers in that the pad of the buffing path is oval, whereas single-orbit polishers feature tight and consistent orbits.

 Q. Can a random orbital polisher be used to sand a surface?

 Yes, many brands market their polishers as sander/polisher combos.